stegmanta/Magpie/answers.md

 `table explained`

-The integer "find keyword" finds the statement put in by the user and checks the character before and after the starting and ending psn (of where it should belong) to check if it belongs with the statement that leads to the correct response.
+The integer/function "find keyword" finds the statement put in by the user and checks the character before and after the starting and ending psn (of where it should belong) to check if it belongs with the statement that leads to the correct response.
 So that saying smother in the chatbot won't make it ask about your family.

 ###Activity 4